 Portable access points are pricier than USB dongles, but give you more flexibility to get your iPad or Android tablet online.

 If you'd rather not carry around another gadget, and only require mobile internet access on your tablet, then you may want to purchase a tablet with mobile data built in.

 The iPad and many Android devices are available with optional SIM card slots for mobile internet access.
 When coupled with a compatible SIM you don't need anything else.

 Tablets with mobile broadband built in tend to be more expensive than Wi-Fi only models.
-However, you can soemtimes get a tablet free when you buy it as part of a mobile internet contract.
+However, you can sometimes get a tablet free when you buy it as part of a mobile internet contract.

-Mobile internet on your smart phone
+Mobile internet on your smartphone and tethering

 Always check with your mobile network before turning on the tethering function.
 Some contracts don't permit tethering.
 Others will make you pay an additional fee.